mschoenebeck/zeos-orchard/book/src/protocol/notes.md

 - $\mathsf{nft}$ is a boolean determining if this UTXO is a fungible token (FT) or non-fungible token (NFT or AT)
 - $\rho$ is used to derive the nullifier of the UTXO
 - $\psi$ is additional randomness used in deriving the nullifier
-- $\mathsf{rcm}$ is a random commitment trapdoor as defined in section 4.1.8 of the [Zcash Protocol Specification](https://zips.z.cash/protocol/protocol.pdf))
+- $\mathsf{rcm}$ is a random commitment trapdoor as defined in section 4.1.8 of the [Zcash Protocol Specification](https://zips.z.cash/protocol/protocol.pdf)

+Note: In addition to the above listed attributes each UTXO struct contains a header field (64 bit) and a memo field (512 bytes).

 ## Commitment
 When UTXOs are created (through minting or transfer), only a cryptographic *commitment* called $\NoteCommit$ to the tupel attributes listed above is publicly disclosed and added to a global data structure called *Commitment Tree*.
 This allows the sensitive information such as amount, symbol, and recipient of the UTXO to be kept secret, while the commitment is used by the zk-SNARK proof to verify that the UTXO's secret information is valid.

 Since the UTXO tuple has been extended for the ZEOS Orchard Shielded Protocol, the definition of the UTXO Commitment must also be modified.
-The original $\NoteCommit$ is defined in section 5.4.8.4 of the [Zcash Protocol Specification](https://zips.z.cash/protocol/protocol.pdf)).
+The original $\NoteCommit$ is defined in section 5.4.8.4 of the [Zcash Protocol Specification](https://zips.z.cash/protocol/protocol.pdf).
 It is changed to:

 $$\NoteCommit_{\mathsf{rcm}}^{\mathsf{Orchard}}(\DiversifiedTransmitBaseRepr, \DiversifiedTransmitPublicRepr, \mathsf{d1}, \rho, \psi, \mathsf{d2}, \mathsf{sc}, \mathsf{nft}) := \SinsemillaCommit_{\mathsf{rcm}}(\textsf{"z.cash:Orchard-NoteCommit"},
   \DiversifiedTransmitBaseRepr \bconcat